 - Other designs

-A good designer will always take your pre decided colour scheme, typefaces, logos or other elements that need to be incorporated.
+A good designer will always take your pre decided color scheme, typefaces, logos or other elements that need to be incorporated.
 You can event give your own style sheet.

 Delve into this information while working on your ideas with your designer, it will help the working relationship and design process to run smoothly.
 Be sure to have detailed notes when asking these questions, and include as much information as possible in your proposal.